EtherAuthority/Smart-Contracts-Library/QURAC/README.md

 ### Token Initialization

 - The constructor initializes the token with the name "QURAC" and the symbol "QURAC".
-- It mints an initial supply of 1 billion tokens to the deployer's address (msg.sender), multiplied by 10^decimals where decimals is the number  of decimal places (usually 18 in this case).
+- It mints totalSupply of 1 billion tokens to the deployer's address (msg.sender), multiplied by 10^decimals where decimals is the number  of decimal places (usually 18 in this case).

 ### Token Features: